 Nigerians who resettle in the United States bring a level of education that almost doubles that of the American population — six out of ten Nigerians who come have at least a college degree, while for Americans, that number is closer to three out of ten.
 Nigerian-Americans have contributed to American arts and letters, from policy to poetry.
 ImeIme Umana, the first woman of color to be president of the Harvard Law Review, and renowned writer Chimamanda Ngozi Adichie are just two examples of prominent Nigerian-Americans.

 In 2020, former president Donald Trump added Nigeria to the list of countries whose residents were banned from immigrating to the United States.
-The following year, President Joe Biden reversed the ban his first day in office.
-While Covid-19 continues to affect immigration, there are no longer any legal bans on immigrating from Nigeria to the United States.
+The following year, President Joe Biden reversed the ban his first day in office and there are no longer any legal bans on immigrating from Nigeria to the United States.

-While there is a U.S. embassy in Abuj (the Nigerian capital), only the U.S. Consulate in Lagos processes immigrant visas.
-The consulate is following Covid-19 closures, and is currently offering limited, routine visa services.
+While there is a U.S. Embassy in Abuj (the Nigerian capital), only the U.S. Consulate in Lagos processes immigrant visas.

 U.S. Consulate General Lagos Office